 “The Brayshaws from Harpenden,” said the tall well-spoken man in his early fifties wearing a beige linen suit and Panama hat.
 “Stuart and Daphne for the Fontainebleau.”

 “Great,” said Lola.
 “Welcome.
-This is Robin the hotel owner, please go with him to the marshalling point.
+This is Robin, the hotel owner, please go with him to the marshalling point.
 He will show you where the rest rooms and money change kiosk are.
 Then please kindly wait at the marshalling point until I have everybody, and we can summon the bus driver.”

 “First time in Spain?”
 I said as I escorted the Brayshaws to the area by the main bus park exit.”